turingschool/mod-0-curriculum/session2/index.md

 ## Housekeeping, Feedback, and Goals

-- Special Guest!
-Amy Holt with a new pilot program
 - In the chat, post a keyboard shortcut that you practiced and now feel comfortable using.
 - You will be screensharing your terminal today.
 If you have programs open that might be distracting (or you have confidential work open), close or minimize those programs now.
-- Questions during the session?
-Click "raise hand" for whole-group question, or message the non-presenting host for an individual question.

 ### Wins